tomaspcosta/ansible-awx-hardening/README.md

 # Ansible Hardening

 This repository contains an Ansible configuration to perform hardening on Ubuntu 20.04 systems, following the CIS Benchmarks guidelines.
-The project uses Ansible roles and collections to configure and strengthen server security, and includes security assessments with OpenSCAP.
+The project uses Ansible roles and collections to configure and strengthen server security and includes security assessments with OpenSCAP.

 ## Project Structure